 Excluding any other amount received in respect of such shares, by whatever name called.

-At any given period of time the paid up capital can be same as authorised share capital or can be less too.
+At any given period of time the paid to capital can be same as authorised share capital or can be less too.
 Further, the Company is not permitted to issue more than the set limit of authorised share capital.
 However, the limit of Authorised Capital can be extended.